rodnaph/tigger/README.md

 ## Usage

 To start a server you use the _listen_ function, which will return a channel that you can read from.
-This is an example what prints all messages that are received.
+This is an example which prints all messages that are received.

 ```clojure